jeddeloh/rescript-apollo-client/CONTRIBUTING.md

 ### SubTypes

 Sometimes multiple types were required to represent a single type in TypeScript.
-In order to help make it clear what is a binding to an actual type and what is just needed by Reason.
-In this case we take a similar naming approach to the modules (prefixing with the parent).
+In order to help make it clear what is a binding to an actual type and what is just needed by Reason, we take a similar naming approach to the modules (prefixing with the parent).
 For instance, `Apollo_Client__React_Types.QueryResult.Raw` has a `type t` that uses `t_fetchMoreOptions` which in turn uses `t_fetchMoreOptions_updateQueryOptions`.

 ## Binding to Js Module Exports